 Measuring, monitoring, reporting and verification

-Central to any REDD+ programme are its mechanisms for measuring, monitoring, reporting and verification.
-Much of this will relate to forest cover and condition, but it will also include the effectiveness of activities and potentially the distribution of monetary and non-monetary incentives to stakeholders.
+The successful implementation of a results-based payment scheme such as REDD+ depends on the credible measurement and reporting of performance.
+Much of this will relate to forest cover and condition, but it will also include the effectiveness of activities and potentially the distribution of monetary and non-monetary benefits to stakeholders.
+Increasingly information is also being collected to assess the forest-risk of the production and related trade of timber and agricultural commodities.

-The institutional and technical capacity developed for REDD+ to monitor deforestation and forest degradation could be useful for FLEGT if it provides information on forest management, forest cover and illegal activities.
+Likewise, successful implementation of FLEGT Voluntary Partnership Agreements (VPAs) relies on transparent, credible and robust means to ensure that timber products are produced and traded legally.
+The institutional and technical capacity developed for REDD+ to monitor deforestation and forest degradation could be useful for FLEGT if it provides information on forest management, forest cover, forest conversion, timber production and illegal activities.

 REDD+ may also help build a greater national capacity and a culture of effective monitoring and verification in the forest sector.